 Chef Camp starts with a tour of the farm highlighting the diversity of the land and the impact each area has on the economic, environmental and social aspects of sustainability.

 To a chef, the art of smell is a key factor to success.
-Chefs are suprised by lack of negative odors on the farm.
-This is because pasture raising does not create the normal odors associated with animal confinement operations.
+Chefs are surprised by the lack of negative odors on the farm.
+Pastured raised animals do not create the odors associated with animal confinement operations.

 The sounds throughout the day indicate life and activity on the farm.
 This is highlighted by the night walk through the woods.
 The peace and tranquility that is part of life on the farm can only be fully experienced by sound.

 Activities that promote the sense of touch like chores, butchering, foraging for meals, and participating in learning sessions taught by professionals in their field are a large part of the learning experience.
 This allows chefs to really appreciate and know the effort that it takes to be a farmer.

 By side-by-side sampling of processed, conventional, organic, and responsibly produced farm fresh ingredients, chefs experience the real value of supporting local agriculture.
 This cumulates with chefs using the farm products to create and share masterpieces of their own creation for a collaborative meal.